Attractions and Places to Visit in Durham

 The city owns some of the world’s beautiful and historical old structures and is also a UNESCO World Heritage Site.
 A very attractive and one of the Europe’s greatest medieval buildings in the city which is called Durham Cathedral is also a great venue for visiting.
 Built 900 years ago Durham Castle was specially designed to protect the borders of England and is now serving the country with one of the World’s top 100 universities ‘The Durham University’.
 The university is an attractive place for visitors and is a world class institution and is the home of thousands of students.
 If you are hungry of knowledge and information then you must visit the university's Oriental Museum and the Botanic Gardens which are also one of the most visited places in Durham.

 The beauty of the city is doubled with the River Wear passing through the city and provides lovely opportunities for fishing, boating, kayaking & canoeing, cruising and rowing activities to the visitors.
 The riverside is always a beautiful venue for leisurely walks, activities and a day out with family.
 If you want to discover how the life was in Durham in 1800’s and 1900’s you must visit the open air museum The Beamish Museum.

 To enjoy a great weekend in the lush green surroundings and woodlands with a touch of nature and wildlife in the UK’s largest waterfall is always a memorable outing.
 Visiting Durham is always a right decision for you and you will never regret your decision because of the beautiful, historical and large number of visiting venues.

-The post Durham’s Gala And Empire Theatres To Reopen After Renovations! appeared first on Durham Magazine – Durham Deserves Good News.
-Durham Magazine…
+The post Budding actors set to star in Brassed Off at Gala Durham appeared first on Durham Magazine – Durham Deserves Good News.
+Courtesy of Durham Magazine – News …